History of Live Nation Entertainment in Timeline

 Live Nation Entertainment

-Live Nation Entertainment is a multinational entertainment company formed in 2010 from the merger of Live Nation and Ticketmaster.
-It's involved in promoting and operating live entertainment events globally, including managing ticket sales.
-Additionally, the company owns and operates various entertainment venues and provides artist management services for musicians, covering a broad spectrum of the live entertainment industry.
+Live Nation Entertainment, Inc. is a multinational entertainment company formed in 2010 through the merger of Live Nation and Ticketmaster.
+It is involved in promoting, operating, and managing ticket sales for live entertainment events on a global scale.
+The company owns and operates various entertainment venues and also manages the careers of music artists, creating a broad scope within the live music and entertainment industry.

-Since 2006, Live Nation has been linked to at least 200 deaths and 750 injuries at its events across seven countries, reflecting safety concerns at its organized events.
+Since 2006, Live Nation has been linked to at least 200 deaths and 750 injuries at its events across seven countries.

 December 22, 2009: UK Competition Commission Approves Live Nation-Ticketmaster Merger

-On December 22, 2009, the United Kingdom's Competition Commission reversed its initial decision and approved the merger of Live Nation and Ticketmaster.
+On December 22, 2009, the United Kingdom's Competition Commission reversed its initial ruling and approved the merger between Live Nation and Ticketmaster.

-2009: Live Nation and Ticketmaster Agree to Merge
+2009: Live Nation and Ticketmaster Agreement to Merge

 In 2009, Live Nation and Ticketmaster reached an agreement to merge.
-Following regulatory approval, the new company was named Live Nation Entertainment, with Michael Rapino as CEO and Irving Azoff as executive chairman.
+The merged company, named Live Nation Entertainment, appointed Michael Rapino as CEO and Irving Azoff as executive chairman, after receiving regulatory approval.

 January 25, 2010: US Justice Department Approves Live Nation-Ticketmaster Merger with Conditions

-On January 25, 2010, the U.S. Justice Department approved the merger of Live Nation and Ticketmaster, requiring Ticketmaster to sell its self-ticketing company, Paciolan, and license its software to Anschutz Entertainment Group (AEG).
-Additionally, Live Nation Entertainment was placed under a 10-year court order.
+On January 25, 2010, the U.S. Justice Department approved the merger of Live Nation and Ticketmaster with specific conditions.
+Ticketmaster was required to sell its self-ticketing company, Paciolan, and license its software to Anschutz Entertainment Group (AEG) to promote competition.
+Live Nation Entertainment was also placed under a 10-year court order to prevent retaliation against venues using competing ticket contracts.

 2010: Live Nation Entertainment Founded

-In 2010, Live Nation Entertainment was founded following the merger of Live Nation and Ticketmaster.
-The company promotes live entertainment, operates venues, and manages artists.
+In 2010, Live Nation Entertainment, Inc. was founded after the merger of Live Nation and Ticketmaster.
+The company focuses on promoting live entertainment, managing ticket sales, owning venues, and managing music artists' careers internationally.

 2011: Mathew Knowles Sues Live Nation

-In 2011, Destiny's Child manager Mathew Knowles unsuccessfully sued Live Nation, alleging false information about his business dealings with Beyoncé.
+In 2011, Destiny's Child manager Mathew Knowles unsuccessfully sued Live Nation, alleging the company spread false information about his business dealings with Beyoncé.

 2012: Live Nation Partners with Creativeman Productions

-June 2013: Live Nation Charged After Radiohead Stage Collapse
+June 2013: Live Nation Charged with Health and Safety Violations

 2013: Live Nation Acquires Voodoo Music + Arts Experience